Canadian Utilities Net Income vs. Revenue

 Comparative valuation techniques use various fundamental indicators to help in determining Canadian Utilities's current stock value.
 Our valuation model uses many indicators to compare Canadian Utilities value to that of its competitors to determine the firm's financial worth.

-Canadian Utilities Limited is rated second in net income category among its peers.
-It is the top company in revenue category among its peers totaling about 8.94 of Revenue per Net Income.
+Canadian Utilities Limited is number one stock in net income category among its peers.
+It also is the top company in revenue category among its peers totaling about 8.94 of Revenue per Net Income.
 The reason why the comparable model can be used in almost all circumstances is due to the vast number of multiples that can be utilized, such as the price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), price-to-cash flow (P/CF), and many others.
 The P/E ratio is the most commonly used of these ratios because it focuses on the Canadian Utilities' earnings, one of the primary drivers of an investment's value.

 Canadian Revenue vs. Net Income